mpppk/imagine-samples/fashion_mnist/readme.md

     └── Trouser
 ```

 You can import tags from directory name by using imagine-utl command.
-It print asset and tag information to stdout.
+It print image and tag information to stdout.

 ```shell
 $ imagine-utl load --dir dataset --depth 2 | head -n 2